ginnto/web_scrap/README.md

 # web_scrap

-codes
-web scraping code for filter jobs from infopark and technopark websites and save to text file.
+## web scraping code for filter jobs from infopark and technopark websites and save as a text file.